×

 Incident and operations management

-The customer is responsible for incident and operations management of customer application data and any custom networking the customer may have configured for the cluster network or virtual network.
+Red Hat is responsible for overseeing the service components required for default platform networking.
+AWS is responsible for protecting the hardware infrastructure that runs all of the services offered in the AWS Cloud.
+The customer is responsible for incident and operations management of customer application data and any custom networking the customer has configured for the cluster network or virtual network.

 Application networking

-Monitor cloud load balancers and native OpenShift router service, and respond to alerts.
+• Monitor native OpenShift router service, and respond to alerts.

 • Monitor health of application routes, and the endpoints behind them.